FREQUENTLY ASKED QUESTIONS

 WHAT IS THE COST OF THERAPY?

-Fee generally ranges from $225 to $125 per 50 minute session, depending on the clinician.
+Fee generally ranges from $250 to $125 per 50 minute session, depending on the clinician and type of service provided.
 Please ask your specific therapist about their standard fee.
 Payment is due in full at the beginning of the session.
 Houston Therapy accepts payments in cash, check, or credit card.
 Each clinician does provide a portion of their services at a reduced fee for those in financial need.
 We are happy to discuss your particular situation and the availability of any reduced fee services.

 DO YOU TAKE INSURANCE?
 HOW DOES THAT WORK?

 Currently Houston Therapy does not accept payment from any health insurance.
+We are considered out-of-network for every health insurance provider.
 We are happy to provide you with a receipt of services which you can submit to your insurance agency.
 Reimbursement will depend on your out-of-network benefits.
+Houston Therapy does not guarantee any reimbursement.
+The only way to guarantee reimbursement is to use an in-network provider through your health insurance.
 Houston Therapy does accept payments from health savings accounts.

 WHAT ABOUT MEDICATION OR MEDICAL ISSUES?